jchcdwgithub/cppm_helper/README.md

        host4.txt
 ```

+The switch OS names need to be exact.
+Currently supported folder names are: aos-cx and aos-s.
+The script will skip any other files or folders in this directory.

 ## Automatic information gathering
 If there is connectivity to the host(s) from the machine where this script will be executing then a hosts.yml file can be created in the main directory.
 This is where the cppm_helper.py file resides.
 List the hosts and their information in the hosts.yml file, again under a specific vendor OS.
 Currently